 3. Recovery Period after the Clitoral Hood Reduction

 - Recovery varies individually.
-A day after the Clitoral Hood Reduction, you can move around.
-Within 1-2 days after the surgery, you should refrain from work and other daily activities.
 You may return to work after 1-2 days of the surgery.
 Moreover, you should adhere to the physician’s appointment for follow up examination or treatment.

 - Within 2 weeks after the Clitoral Hood Reduction, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

 - Within 2-4 weeks after the Clitoral Hood Reduction, the surgical wound is expected to heal appropriately, you may start your usual activities gradually, and strenuous physical activities should be limited.